 Dear curious mouthwasher,

 Kudos to you for being on top of your oral hygiene.
-Oral hygiene is an often-overlooked but important aspect of staying healthy, so important in fact that doctors consider oral hygiene to be a reliable indicator of digestive, cardiovascular, and immune system health.
+Oral hygiene is an often-overlooked but key aspect of staying healthy.
+Health care providers consider oral hygiene to be a reliable indicator of digestive, cardiovascular, and immune system health.

 Using mouthwash can be a great addition to your regular brushing and flossing routine, but of course it doesn't replace either of the two.
 Brushing and flossing help rid the mouth of food and odor-causing bacteria.
 In addition, the lesser-known practice of tongue scraping can be very effective in ridding the mouth of odor- and plaque-causing bacteria.
 You're right that different types of mouthwash are good for different things, and we'll try to outline for you here some of the main categories of mouthwash, and how to navigate your way down the dental hygiene isle of any drug store or supermarket.